AiDinho/NLP/CFG/answer/cgw-readme.txt

 - In this step, basically I permutate the combinations of tags, to generate the S2.gr
-- Run the program on the examples, compared the cases having weights on vocab or not, and I found out that for S2.gr, with weights we have a slightly better result (-9.17 > -9.21)with the *no weights* one, which is a little bit surprising to me
+- Run the program on the examples, compared the cases having weights on vocab or not, and I found out that for S2.gr, with weights we have a slightly better result (-9.21 -> -9.17)with the *no weights* one, which is a little bit surprising to me
+- Then, I tried to add weights to this S2.gr, and I tried it using two ways.
+One is to use the text of "grail.txt", to generate the bigrams and count.
+It increase the -entropy to -9.13; The other is to use penn treebank, which increase the -entropy to -9.01, and with some hand tuning, it improved to -8.93.
+  (Notice #1, I found keeping the Misc tags, instead of moveing them all away in step 2, gives a better result.
+I think it is because those untagged ones are rather unique, For example, although we can see 'm as "am", 're as "are", the uniqueness of those tags lost, so the result actually worsen)

+Step 3,